wp-plugins/custom-post-types-relationships-cptr/readme.txt

 = 2.4.1 =
 * Made all text translatable.
 * Wrapped all HTML properties in double quotes instead of single.
-* Moved js and css files into folders.
+* Moved image, js and css files into folders.
+* "Filter" field now has two uses.
+As a search term when loading results, and once loaded, filtering current results by title.
+* Added ability to use the plugin by user-selectable roles.
+* Added ability to use the plugin in user-selectable post-types.
+* Metabox title is now customizable through the options.
+* Number of results dropdown (in post edit screens) is now filterable with 'cptr_results_num_per_category'

 = 2.4 =
 * Fixed a bug where the normal post object was not restored after the execution of cptr_category_selector(), when selecting related posts.
 (Thanks Pascal Rosin).